huntermitchell123/misc/Linear_Optimization_Project/README.md

-This is the full code for my linear optimization project
+This is the final code and pdf for my linear optimization project.

+For this class, we were tasked with contacting a company and